tamu-engineering-research/COVID-EMDA/data_release/README.md

 # Cleaned Datasets for Release

-This folder contains all the cleaned and processed data, the data source files can be found in another folder `data_source/`.
-All the file namess in this folder obey the rule of `MARKET_AREA_CATEGORY.csv`.
-Readers can find their interested files quickly by activating the Github's file finder (Press `T`).
+This folder contains all the cleaned and processed data, and the source files can be found in another folder `data_source/`.
+All the file namess in this folder follow the file naming convention of `MARKET_AREA_CATEGORY.csv`.
+Readers can find the files of interest quickly by activating the Github's file finder (Press `T`), or directly import the data from website link (Click [Here](https://github.com/tamu-engineering-research/COVID-EMDA/tree/master/supplementary/impact-assessment-paper) for some examples).

-## Data Updating
+## Data Updates
 The electricity market datasets in this folder are updated daily, and the additional celluar phone and satellite data are updated weekly.
 The latest available time for different datasets are listed below.
 - **Electricity Market Data**: Most are avaiable for July 22, 2020 (except ercot_genmix.csv for June 31 due to the data source limitation).
 - **Weather and COVID Cases Data**: Available for July 22, 2020 (align with the other sources).